rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

 Install OpenStack from source
 =============================

-Installing OpenStack has always been challenging, especially for those who need a small but realistic setup, a manual installation using the desired distribution's packages has been the typical solution.
-Distribution packages simply the process, however they come with compromises.
+Installing OpenStack has always been challenging.
+Due to the complexity and varity of design choices involved in setting up OpenStack, automated installers are rare.
+For those who need a small but realistic setup, to be used either for development or learning, a manual installation using the desired distribution's packages has been the typical solution.
+Distribution packages simplify the process, however they come with compromises.

 <!-- more -->